hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 Several HED summary tools allow you to check consistency.
-The [**Understanding the data**](./HowCanYouUseHed.md#understanding-the-data) tutorial in the next section describes some tools that are available to help check the contents of the events file for surprises.
+The [**Understanding the data**](./HowCanYouUseHed.md#understanding-the-data) tutorial in the next section describes some tools that are available to help check the contents of the events files for surprises.

 The summary tools are a start, but there are also experiment-specific aspects which ideally should be checked.